 - The system you use for processing doesn’t have automatic matching.
 The best cash application systems standardize payments as much as possible by using order numbers and account numbers to match payments to accounts.
 Not having this functionality creates a lot more work for your accounting team.

 - You’re doing all of your cash application manually.
 This is an unsustainable and expensive way to grow your business.
 If you receive a lot of invoices, you need a modern cash application system.

 What to look for when improving your cash application system

 If you’ve noticed any of these symptoms from your system or have had conversations with your accountants about these topics, it may be time to better your cash application process:

-#4 No way to get high-level reporting on your cash application efforts
+- No way to get high-level reporting on your cash application efforts.

 These days, your best bet for improving your cash application system is to either buy new software or develop your own system.
 But unless you’re running a specific type of multi-million dollar business, you’ll probably have to pick up some outside software.

-And apart from the system, here’s what to look for in a partner.
-This goes for any service you bring into your business, including things like merchant services & marketing partners.
+Apart from the system, here’s what to look for in a partner.
+This goes for any service you bring into your business, including things like merchant services and marketing partners.

 Make sure they are or offer: